Jaginus/DynamicDNS/README.md

 # DynamicDNS
 Bored of using DynDNS and made my own

-If you have a hosted domain with the possibility to upload a ".txt" file to it, you are lucky !
+If you have a hosted domain with the possibility to upload a ".txt" file to it and retrieve it by http, this is your solution !